-The HMEF is an Australian charity and Public Benevolent Institution providing scholarships that offer the tools and support to lift the educational achievements and career aspirations of high potential girls who are facing disadvantage.
+The Harding Miller Education Foundation (HMEF) is an Australian charity and Public Benevolent Institution providing scholarships that offer the tools and support to lift the educational achievements and career aspirations of high potential girls who are facing disadvantage.
 We have DGR1 status so all donations are fully tax deductible.
 Furthermore 100% of every donation raised goes directly to a girl in need.
 All operating costs are paid for through a separate corpus.

 The Foundation’s mission is to provide practical support to lift the educational outcomes and career aspirations of high potential girls who are experiencing disadvantage.

 Across Australia, public schools have a disproportionate share of the poorest families but also of children who are most educationally disadvantaged.
-Women within Australia are two and a half times more likely to live in poverty in their old age than men.
-The UN Girls Education Initiative has stated that “Girl’s education is critical in terms of what it can achieve in raising families out of poverty and accelerating economic development for the community.
-It has a multiplier effect like no other.”
+Women within Australia are two and a half times more likely to live in poverty.